Does Couponing Save You Money?

 • Download your grocery chain’s app and link weekly digital coupons to your account.

-• Follow brands on Instagram and Facebook to watch for discount and free shipping codes on social media.
+• Follow brands on Instagram and Facebook to watch for discounts and free shipping codes on social media.

-• Use couponing and discount sites that add an extension to your browser and then let you know about coupon codes available when you shop online.
+• Use couponing and discount services that add an extension to your browser and then let you know about coupon codes available when you shop online.
 Check reviews and ratings of these before downloading, however.
-Many have mixed reviews.
+Honey and Ibotta are popular for couponing, but many have mixed reviews.

 • Look for the physical coupon with purchase.
 Yes, some companies still do coupons the old-fashioned way.
 Boxes of powdered laundry detergent may come with coupons inside, or frozen pizzas may have stickers on the pack that you peel off to get a discount.